A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Methods

 \subsubsection{Fairness}

-In medical application, it is important to assess the fairness of the algorithms being developed.
-As such we suggest conductng statistical tests to evaluate the relationship between classifier performance and patient demographics.
-The most commonly available patient demographics are gender and age of patients.
-For gender, we propose using a Fisher's Exact Test to examine any association between classifier performance and patient gender \citep{sprent_fisher_2011}.
-We propose a Fisher's Exact test as it is used for categorical variables and widely recommended for small sample sizes \citep{kim_statistical_2016}.
-For age, we suggest a t-test to compare performance across different age groups \citep{kalpic_students_2011}.
-Supplementary figures may also be helpful and should be included in supplementary material or code repositories.
-These figures should include more details on the correctly and incorrectly classified patients, such as stacked bar charts or boxplots.
+In medical applications, it is essential to assess the fairness of the algorithms being developed.
+As such, we suggest conducting statistical tests to evaluate the relationship between classifier performance and patient demographics.
+The most commonly available patient demographic data are sex and age of patients.
+For sex, we propose using a Fisher's Exact Test to examine any association between classifier performance and patient sex \cite{sprentFisherExactTest2011}.
+We propose a Fisher's Exact test as it is used for categorical variables and widely recommended for small sample sizes \cite{kimStatisticalNotesClinical2016}.
+For age, we suggest a t-test to compare performance across different age groups \cite{kalpicStudentsTTests2011}.